luann8331/opensage-adk/docs/wiki/cli/opensage-web.md

 server.run()
 ```

-An ADK session is pre-created mapping to the OpenSage session, then Uvicorn
+An ADK session is pre-created mapping to the OpenSage-ADK session, then Uvicorn
 serves the FastAPI app.

 ### 6. User interaction flow